Our Gang filmography: The Roach/MGM talkies (1929–1938, The Little Rascals)

-These sound Our Gang shorts were produced by Hal Roach Studios and distributed to theaters by Metro-Goldwyn-Mayer.
-These 80 films, excepting some that have been removed for content, are the Our Gang shorts that King World Productions have packaged and syndicated as The Little Rascals.
+The Our Gang sound shorts were produced by Hal Roach Studios and distributed by Metro-Goldwyn-Mayer.
+These 80 films, with some removed due to content concerns, were later packaged and syndicated by King World Productions under the title The Little Rascals.

-All shorts through Arbor Day in 1936 are two reels (approximately 17 to 20 minutes) long except Small Talk, which is three reels (26 minutes) long.
-Subsequent shorts (1936's Bored of Education through 1938's Hide and Shriek) are one reel (10 minutes) in length, except for Our Gang Follies of 1938, a one-shot return to the two-reel format.
-Also in 1936, an Our Gang feature-length film, General Spanky, was released.
+The shorts produced up until Arbor Day (1936) were two reels in length, typically running 17 to 20 minutes.
+The exception is Small Talk which extended to three reels (26 minutes).
+From 1936's Bored of Education to 1938's Hide and Shriek the shorts were reduced to one reel, approximately 10 minutes each, except for Our Gang Follies of 1938 which was a one-shot return to the two-reel format.
+In 1936, the feature-length film General Spanky was also released.

-Many of the shorts were edited for television over the years, and distributor King World Productions removed several of the shorts from their Little Rascals television package.
-Shorts that were either edited for, or withheld from, television broadcast are noted as such.
+Over the years, many of the shorts were edited for television, and King World Productions excluded several from The Little Rascals television package.
+The shorts that were either edited or withheld from broadcast are noted accordingly.